SSDP-Dev/flask-cat/README.md

 This template allows us to create new spending.

 ### admin/stats.html
 Renders a stats page.
 Most of the interesting work is done on the Python side for this one, and the HTML just renders the values.

+### admin/user-edit.html
+Allows us to edit some values for each user.

 ## TODO:
 - PEP8 standards